-First, I apologize if the title of this post brought back any traumatic memories of second grade math class!
-I well remember those days of sitting in class, petrified that the teacher might call on me to solve a math problem.
+First, I apologize if the title of this post brought back any traumatic memories of math class in school!
+I well remember those days of trying to figure out math problems and doing homework and feeling very, very confused!

 Addition wasn’t too bad, but subtraction was always the tricky one.
 Once our class got past the easy problems like 2-2=0, my brain would start swimming.